NicholasGomis/portfolio/Plans/plan.md

 - To be able to show the tag
 - Button to direct to (Live demo, GitHub Rep and learn more)

+create Card for about page in tools stack section
+Add buttons into projects so when hover will able to click button

 * Deploy